 Better Homes and Gardens and The Kitchn both offer great starter guides with lots of photos.

 Living in tight quarters poses unique challenges for those who want to compost, but a worm composting bin is a great alternative that you can keep under the kitchen sink.
 Find out more on our worm composting page.
 Another alternative to a home compost bin is bokashi composting.

-Commercial facilities are better at composting than your backyard pile.
-Because they can reach higher temperatures, more material can be broken down.
-That’s why meats and dairy products are accepted in our Residential Food Waste Program but will not fully decompose in your home compost bin.
+Don’t put bioplastics in your backyard pile.
+Commercial facilities are better at composting tough materials because they can reach higher temperatures.
+That’s why meats and bioplastics are accepted in our Residential Food Waste Program but will not fully decompose in your home compost bin.